What are normal blood glucose levels?

 Normal blood glucose levels for adults without diabetes are 90 to 110 mg/dL.
 Learn more about the symptoms of low and high blood sugar.

 The goal of diabetes treatment is to keep your blood sugar level (also called blood glucose level) in your bloodstream as close as possible to normal.
 The closer you get to reaching this, the better you will feel, especially in the long term.
-Blood sugar tests will allow you to check you are in your target range and your diabetes educator to know how well your diabetes care is managed.
+Blood sugar tests will allow you to check that you are in your target range and your diabetes educator to know how well your diabetes care is managed.
 In time, as you check your levels, you will get to know which foods increase your blood sugar levels and how your medication and exercise affect your levels day to day.
 Keeping a log of your symptoms, the food you have eaten, activity, and stress levels will help manage your blood sugar levels.
 Other medical conditions you may have will also influence your blood sugar control.
 This information is valuable as it lets you know what works for you and what changes your healthcare provider needs to make to your treatment plan.

 What are normal blood sugar levels?